Fish is a common ingredient found in cat and dog food, but have you ever wondered if it is okay to give your dog a bite of raw salmon or tuna?

-Salmonella, Clostridium, and Listeria are all dangerous bacteria present in undercooked fish that can also pose a danger to humans when transmitted from your dog.
+Salmonella, Clostridium, and Listeria are all dangerous bacteria that may be present in undercooked fish that can also pose a danger to humans when transmitted from your dog.
 If you choose to cook fish for your dog, you need to be sure to follow all the necessary precautions.
 Disinfect cooking surfaces as well as utensils and bowls after use, and wash hands thoroughly.

 Oils and Seasonings

 You should also avoid frying the fish in oil and seasonings.
 Too much oil can cause gastrointestinal upset, including vomiting and diarrhea.
 Fried food is typically high in oils, butter, and fat, which can predispose your pup for obesity long term, and some dogs may even develop pancreatitis, which is an inflammation of their pancreas that may happen after eating high fat meals.